phpmyadmin/phpmyadmin/doc/setup.rst

     Directory where PHP sessions are stored.
 You might want to share this for example when using :ref:`auth_signon`.

+:file:`/www/themes/`

+    Directory where phpMyAdmin looks for themes.
+By default only ones shipped with phpMyAdmin are included, but you can include additional phpMyAdmin themes (see :ref:`themes`) by using Docker volumes.

 Docker Examples
 ---------------